paulie-o74/paul_thomas_pt/README.md

 - iPhone X
 - Huawei mobile

-In addition, the site was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.
+In addition, the site was tested using Google Chrome Developer Tools Device Toggling option for all available device options.

-### Browser compatability
+### Browser compatibility
 The website was tested on the following browsers:
 - Google Chrome
 - Mozilla Firefox